 As Prevenar 20 contains the same 13 serotype-specific capsular polysaccharide conjugates and the same vaccine excipients as Prevenar 13, the adverse reactions already identified for Prevenar 13 have been adopted for Prevenar 20.

-Table 1 presents adverse reactions reported in the Phase 2 infant trial, and Phase 3 trials in paediatric and adult populations, based on the highest frequency among adverse reactions, local reactions, or systemic events, after vaccination in a Prevenar 20 group in a study or integrated dataset.
+Table 1 presents adverse reactions reported in the Phase 2 infant trial, and the Phase 3 trials in paediatric and adult populations, based on the highest frequency among adverse reactions, local reactions, or systemic events, after vaccination in an Prevenar 20 group or integrated dataset.
 The data from clinical trials in infants reflect Prevenar 20 administered simultaneously with other routine childhood vaccines.
-In the case of adverse reactions reported in clinical trials of Prevenar 13, but not reported in Prevenar 20 trials, the frequency is not known.
-In clinical trials, the safety profile of Prevenar 20 was similar to that of Prevenar 13.
-No new adverse reactions were identified as compared to Prevenar 13.

 Adverse reactions are listed by system organ class in decreasing order of frequency and seriousness.
-The frequency is defined as follows: very common ($\geq 1/10$), common ($\geq 1/100$ to <1/10), uncommon ($\geq 1/1,000$ to <1/100), rare ($\geq 1/10,000$ to <1/1,000), very rare (<1/10,000), not known (cannot be estimated from available data).
+The frequency is defined as follows: very common ($\geq 1/10$), common ($\geq 1/100$ to < 1/10), uncommon ($\geq 1/1,000$ to < 1/100), rare ($\geq 1/10,000$ to < 1/1,000), very rare (< 1/10,000), not known (cannot be estimated from available data).